Updated March 7, 2022

 Setting the ideal monthly rent for your investment properties can feel like a guessing game.
 As much as you might want to set the monthly rent at a price you have in mind, your property and the rental market are the true drivers of how much you can (and should) charge for residents to live in your property.

 How can property investors know the ideal rental rate for each set of apartments they have in their portfolio?
 Every property is different, which means every property in your portfolio needs a rental price that works for the specifics of that unit.
-To take the "guessing" out of the pricing game, we can help!
+To take the "guessing" out of the pricing game, we, a property management company, can help!

 As an expert in apartment management (Seattle area), we have insight into how to determine the right rental prices for your properties!
 It's called a rental analysis, and we'll tell you everything you need to know about how it works and how it benefits a property investor's bottom line!